-Any blow to the head, face or neck, or a blow to the body which causes a sudden jarring of the head may cause a concussion (e.g., a ball to the head, being checked into the boards).
+Any blow to the head, face or neck, or a blow to the body that causes a sudden jarring of the head, may cause a concussion (e.g., a ball to the head, colliding with another person).

-What should I do if I think an athlete might have a concussion?
+What should I do if I suspect my child has a concussion?

-In all suspected cases of concussion, the athlete should stop playing right away.
-Continuing to play increases their risk of more severe, longer-lasting concussion symptoms, as well as increases their risk of other injury.
+In all suspected cases of concussion, your child should stop the activity right away.
+Continuing increases their risk of more severe, longer-lasting concussion symptoms, as well as increases their risk of other injury.

-The Concussion Recognition Tool 5 (CRT5) can be used by anyone to help recognize the signs and symptoms of a possible concussion.
+The Concussion Recognition Tool 6 (CRT6) can be used by anyone to help recognize the signs and symptoms of a possible concussion.

-The athlete should not be left alone and should be seen by a doctor as soon as possible that day.
-They should not drive.
+Your child should not be left alone and should be seen by a doctor as soon as possible.

-If the athlete loses consciousness, call an ambulance to take them to the hospital right away.
-Do not move them or remove any equipment such as a helmet.
+If your child loses consciousness, call an ambulance to take them to the hospital right away.
+Do not move your child or remove any equipment such as a helmet.

-The athlete should not return to play the same day.
+Your child should not return to play the same day.